Red Jet 4: Incidents

 On 5 November 2016, while passing Fawley en route to Cowes, Red Jet 4 was in a sidelong collision with a man riding a jet ski.
 The man was uninjured and was picked up by a companion on another machine.
 Red Jet 4 circled to make sure the rescue was successful before continuing on its course.

 In popular culture

-Red Jet 4 is featured in the 2008 video game Ship Simulator 2008 with the MV Red Eagle as a sailable ship, as well as featuring in Ship Simulator Extremes.
+Red Jet 4 is featured in the 2008 video game Ship Simulator 2008 with the Red Eagle as a sailable ship, as well as featuring in Ship Simulator Extremes.